Active Learning of A Crystal Plasticity Flow Rule From Discrete Dislocation Dynamics Simulations: Results and Discussion

 Fig.~\ref{fig_example_simulations} illustrates several other notable features found within our measurements.
-Deformation within the simulation presented in the second column is dominated by a single slip system whose dislocation density and plastic deformation show consistent, if not accelerating, growth.
-This is in contrast to the simulation of the first column in which the dislocation densities of multiple slip systems are growing at rates which vary in time, due to interactions between dislocations on different slip systems.
+Deformation within the simulation presented in the second column is dominated by the single slip system numbered 22 whose dislocation density and plastic deformation show consistent, if not accelerating, growth.
+This is in contrast to the simulation of the first column in which the dislocation densities of slip systems 1 and 11, which have identical Burgers' vectors but differing glide planes, are growing at rates which vary in time, presumably due to interactions between dislocations on the differing slip systems.
 It could be argued that the initially high strain rate of the first slip system was due to lack of interaction with the other slip systems resulting in a period of free movement which was soon to be suppressed when interactions became prominent, producing varying strain rates and noise in the functional relationship $\dot{\gamma}(\boldsymbol{\sigma},\vec{\rho})$.
-The leading theory of how these slip system interactions reduce strain rates is via the formation of junctions between dislocations whose mobilities are reduced or negligible \cite{bulatov2006dislocation,PhysRevLett.121.085501}.
+The leading theory of how slip system interactions reduce strain rates is via the formation of junctions between dislocations whose mobilities are reduced or negligible \cite{bulatov2006dislocation,PhysRevLett.121.085501}.
+In this particular example the two slip systems which appear to be interacting cannot form junctions because they have identical Burgers' vectors.
 It should be noted that the specific configurational information which induces these interactions and the resulting strain rates is lost when the configuration is represented as dislocation densities per slip system, but could be recovered from the raw logs of the DDD simulations.
 The significant variations in strain rate measurements for a given stress tensor and list of densities are then represented by the fitted noise hyperparameter of the GP model.